 Ben also receives instructions in cases where a previous serious injury claim has been under-settled by the client’s previous solicitors

-Ben is a Trustee of a charity that provides distance-learning diplomas for refugees in East Africa.
+Ben is a Trustee of a UK charity that provides distance-learning diplomas for refugees in East Africa.

 "Brain injury is like no other personal injury claim so having the right, specialist legal team is essential.
 We are reaching the end of our litigation journey and I will always be grateful for the amazing support from Serious Law and in particular Ben Priestley, who made sure we got the best possible outcome for my severely brain injured husband, whilst helping me to stay solvent and sane through what is a complex and often challenging process.Mrs C Korving, wife of brain injured client